sdeck51/jekyll-now/_posts/2016-2-28-TransferLearning.md

     ...
 Each class also should have a name for us humans to easily understand what the classes are.
 This file maps the class id to a class name.

 Each of these files are needed to be able to load up the Inception v3 model, and then classify and understand the output of classification.
+From this we can parse the files to get class values and class ids from the dataset that was used to train Inception v3.
+Look at the code for more detail on how this is done.

+After we have an understanding of the files we can now build the model as a graph in tensorflow.
+This is fairly simple as a user to do as the tensorflow api is native with the model file's .pd format.

+{% highlight python %}
+graph = tf.Graph()

+with graph.as_default():

+    path = os.path.join(model_directory, map_graph_def)
+    with tf.gfile.FastGFile(path, 'rb') as file:
+        graph_def = tf.GraphDef()

+        graph_def.ParseFromString(file.read())

+        #remember to set name to empty string else it doesn't work
+        tf.import_graph_def(graph_def, name='')
+{% endhighlight %}

 #### Using Model to Classify